liferay/liferay-docs/userGuide/en/chapters/10-using-web-forms-and-dynamic-data-lists.markdown

 volunteer list in minutes.
 Since data lists exemplify a unique type of content for your site, you can find them in the content section of the control panel, selecting *Go To &rarr; Control Panel &rarr; Content &rarr; Dynamic Data Lists* or *Manage &rarr; Site Content &rarr; Dynamic Data Lists*.

+![Figure 10.1: Data Lists in the control panel.](../../images/05-ddl-control-panel.png)

 Within the dynamic data lists section, you can either create a new data type (*Manage Data Definitions*) or a new list from an existing data type.

-![Figure 10.1: Data Lists in the control panel.](../../images/05-ddl-control-panel.png)
+Also, a new feature introduced in Liferay 6.2 is the *Copy* button.
+This copies the DDM templates associated with an existing data definition.
+You can access the Copy button by navigating to *Manage Data Definitions* and clicking *Actions* &rarr;
+*Copy*.
+The Copy menu gives options to copy the form and display templates associated with the data definition.
+We'll discuss how to manage and create form and display templates later in the chapter.
+When you're finished, the copied data definition can be accessed in the *Manage Data Definitions* menu.
+Now when you'd like to create a data definition based on an already existing one, you can use the copied version as a checkpoint and work off of it.

 If you have a new data type, you need to create a definition for it first.
 Click *Manage Data Definitions* and click the *Add* button.
 The first thing you should